-An Academic suspension requires a student to step out of the lock-step curriculum to repeat a course when:
+An Academic suspension requires a student to step out of the lock-step curriculum to repeat a course when it is offered in the next year.
+The following circumstances may result in an Academic Suspension:

 - A student receives a final course grade of C or below in any course or - A student receives a Fail grade in a P/F course - The student who is repeating a course and earns a B- or lower grade, may not progress until this course is successfully completed - The student must complete a Learning Contract and may be encouraged to audit other courses they have already completed in order to engage and remain up-to-date with the other didactic coursework.